 If this is the case, you could grant them a six-month tenancy and ask them to pay the full rent upfront, or, more realistically in these circumstances, ask them to provide a guarantor who will take responsibility for paying the rent if they default.

 Of course, if you’re at all concerned about the applicant’s financial status, the best advice is to find someone else.
-Remember that unless they or their guarantor has passed a credit check, you won’t be able to take out rent guarantee insurance should you wish to do so.
+Remember that unless they or their guarantor has passed a credit check, you won’t be able to take out rent protection insurance should you wish to do so, and in some cases you may even be in breach of the terms of your buy-to-let mortgage.

 Need to find a tenant?
 Upad can help you find tenants for your property, Click here for more info.